Immix

 The Camera ARC identity is what will be sent through to Immix as the *Input ID (or camera ID)* in the event emails.
 If the Camera ARC identity is left blank, we will send the unique Giraffe camera ID instead.

-You will typically create alarms for each camera as below.
+You will typically create alarms for each camera as follows.
 The input ID should match the camera ID.

 The camera alarm types can either be set to Default to catch everything, or match a specific alarm such as Person Detected.
 See the following section for available mappings.

-You can receive all alarms by creating an alarm for type Default
+You can receive all alarms by creating an alarm for type `Default` with the input ID of `-1`.

-You can easily test any individual event type by copying from the examples below and pasting them into the test email feature on the ARC configuration screen.
+You can test any individual event type by copying from the following examples and pasting them into the test email feature on the ARC configuration screen.

 For instance, if you want to test a mains failure alarm, you would need to enter the following text into the test email field: